thevinter/thevinter.github.io/_posts/2021-01-25-first-level-dungeons.md

 Or rather, such situations can and should exist, but they have to be clear and, while not obvious, at least telegraphed.
 Make players pay with food, XP, weapons and gold for their mistakes, even with their HP, but **not with their lives** (unless they make the same mistake twice).
 I feel like players should be allowed to learn without being punished (too much) and start the real deal once they're supposed to have learned.
 If they didn't learn by then that's their fault.

-Here are, in my opinion, some good and bad starting rooms (some are taken from actual dungeons and some re just written by me):
+Here are, in my opinion, some good and bad starting rooms (some are taken from actual dungeons and some are just written by me):

 >This room has a pressure-plate isolation trap.
 As soon as the first PC (and second, Referee’s discretion) enters this room a stone wall will descend from the ceiling isolating the front rank from the rest of the party.
 The door to the north wall will swing open and the skeletons from room #3 will attack!
 A dark flagstone in the hallway floor just outside the door to #2 is loose and conceals a reset lever that will raise the stone slab